aangelopoulos/conformal-prediction/README.md

 Each of the <code>notebooks</code> applies conformal prediction to a real prediction problem with a state-of-the-art machine learning model.
 </p>

-<p align="center"> <b>No need to download the model or data in order to run conformal prediction on large-scale real-data problems!</b></p>
+<p align="center"> <b>No need to download the model or data in order to run conformal!</b></p>
 <p>
-Raw model outputs on the validation dataset and a small amount of sample data are downloaded automatically by the notebooks.
+Raw model outputs for several large-scale real-world datasets and a small amount of sample data from each dataset are downloaded automatically by the notebooks.
+You can develop and test conformal prediction methods entirely in this sandbox, without ever needing to run the original model or download the original data.
 Click on a notebook to see the expected output.
 You can use these notebooks to experiment with existing methods or as templates to develop your own.
 </p>
 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Example notebooks</h1>
 <ul>